Updated on 2025-10-28 views 5 mins read

 Network Issues:

 This is a common reason for Apple ID connection issues.
-If you have a weak or unstable internet connection, it can prevent the Apple device from connecting to the Apple ID server.
+If you have a weak internet connection or incorrect nework settings like VPN, it can prevent the Apple device from connecting to the Apple ID server.

 There Is A Problem With Apple’s Server: